 If your spouse consults with, say, a workers compensation lawyer to settle a claim against an employer’s insurance provider, you may be able to join the claim if you feel the injury has impacted the intimacy within your marriage.
 However, your spouse may very well pursue this claim with his or her work injury attorney without your input.
 Whether or not you are involved in this claim will determine your entitlement to those benefits after divorce.
 If, for instance, you and your spouse together make a settlement for loss of consortium, which is paid in full while you are still married.
 You will not be able to make a further claim against the insurance provider once you are divorced.
 You may feel that the injury led to your divorce and that the insurance provider should pay.
 However, you have already settled, and have agreed to leave the matter alone for a specific amount.
 If, however, your name was not on the settlement papers, you may be able to pursue a separate case.
 It would be wise to speak with both your divorce attorney, and a trusted workers compensation lawyer to know your options.

 West Palm Beach Florida is just one location of course and both personal injury and divorce cases vary from state to state and person to person.
 The rules behind loss of consortium, workers’ compensation, and divorce can all be quite complex.
-However with a trusted attorney in your corner is the first step in rebuilding your life after an accident devastates your marriage.
+However, a trusted workers’ compensation attorney from Law Offices of Franks, Koenig & Neuwelt is the first step in rebuilding your life after an accident devastates your marriage.